-16. Options for next steps could include:
+18. Options for next steps could include:

-- Writing to the Scottish Government and/or any stakeholders the Committee considers relevant seeking further information.
-While the initial response from the Scottish Government states there will be a review of Cleaner Air for Scotland 2 (CAFS2) strategy, further detail on timelines, scope, and specific commitment toward adopting the WHO 2021 guidelines could inform any future work the Committee agrees to undertake on air quality.
-Stakeholders who engaged with the Committee's 2023 report on air quality (e.g., SEPA, Environmental Standards Scotland (ESS), local authorities, health experts) provided insights into the practicalities, challenges, and policy implications of adopting the updated WHO air quality standards but the Committee may wish to approach these stakeholders again in case they have any updated views. - Highlighting the written correspondence provided by Zircon Smart Buildings to the Education, to the Children and Young People Committee given their comments regarding indoor air quality in schools. - Holding an evidence session with key stakeholders to explore the implications, feasibility, and timescales associated with adopting the updated WHO guidelines. - Closing the Petition.
+- Writing to stakeholders who engaged with the Committee's 2023 report on air quality2, or such others persons as the Committee considers appropriate, drawing their attention to the Scottish Government's response of 22 April and asking if they have anything to add to views they expressed during the 2023 inquiry. - Holding an evidence session with such stakeholders as the Committee considers appropriate and/ or the Scottish Government.
+For scheduling reasons, it's unlikely this could happen until after summer recess. - Closing the Petition.
 The Committee could close the petition on the grounds that it has already considered this issue in the context of its 2023 air quality report and indicated its support for aligning with WHO guidelines, and the Scottish Government has committed to reviewing air quality standards as part of the upcoming CAFS2 strategy review and has committed to stakeholder engagement.
 The Committee could continue to monitor progress for the remainder of the session and ESS has committed to ongoing monitoring.
+It may also be an issue the Committee could reflect on in its legacy report.

-Clerks to the Committee March 2025
+Clerks to the Committee May 2025